 - stand-alone phono stage component powered by a separate external power supply.

-With better power supplies, circuit board layout and higher quality closer tolerance electronic components you get better bass, purer timbres, soundstage width and depth, dynamics, air, and clarity.
-The signals from phono cartridges are noisy especially those from moving coil cartridges which require lots of voltage gain.
-Circuit board layout and the physical separation and shielding of the R and L circuits become even more critical than line level components.
-Balanced versus non-balanced, how load settings are implemented, and the purity of the power supply and potential interactions are all critical.
-The high gain amplification has to manage the significant amount of low frequency boost/high frequency attenuation RIAA equalization applied without overload and distortion.
-The choice of high quality electronic parts used critically affects sound quality.
+The physical separation and shielding of the R and L circuits becomes even more critical than line level components.
+Because high gain amplification has to manage the significant amount of low frequency boost/high frequency attenuation RIAA equalization applied without overload and distortion, the choice of high quality electronic parts critically affects sound quality.

 There is a large range of cartridges in the market place which require different settings and a phono stage with a wider range of settings allows best sound for a large percentage of cartridges.
 We can demonstrate how changing gain and loading settings affects the sound.